Generalised M\"obius Categories and Convolution Kleene Algebras: Modal convolution Kleene algebras

-In the second case, if $C$ has finite valency, the sums in $\Dom(f)$ and $\Cod(f)$ become finite. \begin{proposition} If $C$ is a finitely $2$-decomposable local catoid of finite valency and $S$ a modal semiring, then $S^C$ forms a modal semiring with $\Dom$ and $\Cod$ defined as for quantales. \end{proposition} \begin{proof} We observe that all sups in~\cite[proof of Theorem 7.1]{FahrenbergJSZ23} remain finite. \end{proof} Once again we can combine this result with \cref{thm:main-theorem}. \begin{corollary} If $C$ is a local Möbius catoid of finite valency and $K$ a modal Kleene algebra, then $K^C$ forms a modal Kleene algebra. \end{corollary}
+In the second case, we again define (co)domain as for modal convolution quantales, but we obtain finiteness of the sums $\Dom(f)$ and $\Cod(f)$ by assuming that $C$ has finite valency. \begin{prop} If $C$ is a finitely $2$-decomposable local catoid of finite valency and $S$ a modal semiring, then $S^C$ forms a modal semiring with $\Dom$ and $\Cod$ defined as for quantales. \end{prop} \begin{proof} It is routine to check that all sups in~\cite[proof of Theorem 7.1]{FahrenbergJSZ23} remain finite. \end{proof} Once again we can combine this result with \autoref{thm:main-theorem}. \begin{cor} If $C$ is a local Möbius catoid of finite valency and $K$ a modal Kleene algebra, then $K^C$ forms a modal Kleene algebra. \end{cor}

-\begin{example} Let $K$ be a modal Kleene algebra. \begin{enumerate} \item For the free monoid and the shuffle catoid on $A^\ast$ from Examples~\ref{ex:conv-kas}(1) and (2), the modal structure on $K[{A^\ast}]$ is trivial: $\Dom$ and $\Cod$ send each map in $K[A^\ast]$ either to the constant $0$ function or to $\id_0$, which in this case has codomain $\{\varepsilon\}$.
-Yet $A^\ast$ does not have finite valency. \item For the incidence modal Kleene algebra $K[{I_P}]$ on the poset $P$ from \cref{ex:conv-kas}(3), and where each element of $I_P$ is finitely $2$-decomposable, the maps $\Dom(f)$ and $\Cod(f)$ assign to each unit interval in $I_P$ the weight $1$ using $f$ and are undefined on all non-unit intervals.
+\begin{exa} Let $K$ be a modal Kleene algebra. \begin{enumerate} \item For the free monoid and the shuffle catoid on $A^\ast$ from Examples~\ref{ex:conv-kas}(1) and (2), the modal structure on $K[{A^\ast}]$ is trivial: $\Dom$ and $\Cod$ send each map in $K[A^\ast]$ either to the constant $0$ function or to $\id_0$, which in this case has codomain $\{\varepsilon\}$.
+Yet $A^\ast$ does not have finite valency. \item For the incidence modal Kleene algebra $K[{I_P}]$ on the poset $P$ from \autoref{ex:conv-kas}(3), and where each element of $I_P$ is finitely $2$-decomposable, the maps $\Dom(f)$ and $\Cod(f)$ assign to each unit interval in $I_P$ the weight $1$ using $f$ and are undefined on all non-unit intervals.
 Alternatively, if every element in the poset $P$ has a finite valency (as a graph), and if every interval in $I_P$ is finitely $2$-decomposable, then $K^{I_P}$ is a modal Kleene algebra.
 Interval categories have many units and therefore require the approach developed in this article.
+These constructions allow enriching interval temporal logics and duration calculi with additional modal operators.